mrkeck/weeId/README.md

 # weeId
 *Shorten Ids by a wee bit*

-Take weeId.com/id/1000000 to weeId.com/id/hfQ8

-weeId is a php class that converts an integer into alpha-numberic and vice versa.
+Light-weight php class that converts an integer into alphanumeric and vice versa with **stand-alone php** and **no database**

+### weeId.com/id/1000000 => weeId.com/id/hfQ8.

-One-to-One conversion with NO collisions
+#### One-to-One conversion with NO collisions

-Based on a base-52 number system consisting of only lowercase and uppercase letter.
+Based on a base-52 number system consisting of **case-sensitive alphanumerics**

+**Side note**:
-However, using letters only created some unintended words that may be offensive.
+> Using only letters created some unintended words that may be offensive.
-Thus, all vowels are translated into numbers, but not numbers that look like the vowel.
+> Thus, all vowels are translated into numbers, but not numbers that look like the vowel.

 ## Usage
 ```PHP